Sophie Hamer – Assistant Facilities Manager

 Date joined Team Bath: May 2015

-Joni qualified with a BSc honours degree from UCL in 1995 and subsequently gained 15 years’ experience working at some of London’s leading NHS and private hospitals and clinics.
+Joni qualified with a BSc honours degree from UCL in 1995 and has 23 years of clinical experience.
+She initially worked for 15 years at some of London’s leading NHS and private hospitals and clinics.

-Joni has worked for the last five years at Bath Clinic and has extensive postoperative and rehabilitation experience.
+Joni has also worked for the last seven years at Bath Clinic and has extensive postoperative and rehabilitation experience.
 She has gained post-graduate qualifications in Pilates and Acupuncture and has a diploma in Sports Massage Therapy.

 Gemma qualified from the University of Chichester with a BSC (Hons) Sports Therapy in 2006.
 In 2007 she travelled to Australia and worked as a massage therapist in Australia for four months at the Australian Institute of Sport based in Thredbo.
 On returning to the UK she worked at BMI Bath Clinic as a Physiotherapy Assistant and sports massage therapist.
 She has worked at Circle Bath Hospital since 2010, delivering Sports Massage to members of the public, patients that have undergone recent surgery and athletes.
 Separately she has worked with the British Bobsleigh team.